Edge of Darkness Review

 At first, Tommy assumes that the bullet that killed Emma was meant for him.
 But as he searches for answers, they all seem to lead him back to Northmoor, the company where Emma had just been hired as a nuclear engineer.

-Soon, Tommy finds himself caught up in a web of classified government contracts, greedy CEOs, and mysterious activist groups.
+Soon, Tommy finds himself caught up in a web of classified government contracts, greedy CEOs, and shady activist groups.
 And, to make matters worse, there’s a mysterious British guy (Ray Winstone) following him around—and it’s hard to tell whose side he’s on.

 Edge of Darkness is the kind of action movie that usually stars Nic Cage.
 It’s quick and dirty.
 It’s filled with ridiculous action scenes and overdone drama.
 And it makes little or no sense.
 Yet there’s still something about the whole crazy mess that makes it just the slightest bit craptastic.